 What is a fecal transplant?

 There is much talk in the book about the benefits of fecal transplants, a treatment that recently is starting to be accepted because of its proven benefits.
-A fecal transplant is when you get the poop of someone who has a healthy gut microbiota, usually someone who has had little or no exposure to antibiotics, put it in a fancy blender and shoot that blended poop into the gut of someone who is sick and has a lot less strains of the good bacteria.
+A fecal transplant is when you get the poop of someone who has healthy gut microbiota, usually someone who has had little or no exposure to antibiotics, put it in a fancy blender.
+Then you blend the poop and shoot the mush into the gut of someone who is sick and has less strains of the good bacteria.
 This introduced poop, which by the way is mostly bacteria in weight, would help populate your gut with beneficial strains of bacteria which it are lacking.
 It seems that the measure of health of your gut microbiota is how many species of bacteria there are in in.
-While some groups like American Indians or Malawi in Africa would have around 1,600 and 1,400 species of bacteria living in their gut, the average American would have around 1,200 species.
+While some groups like American Indians or the locals of Malawi in Africa would have around 1,600 and 1,400 species of bacteria living in their gut, the average American would have around 1,200 species.

 One thing I suspect reading the book though is that at least for some parts she used may ghost writers since there are a some parts where the phrases are oddly repeated or sound a bit mechanical, a bit away from what I perceive to be the author’s voice.
 There are times when Wikipedia-ish facts on a topic are just rattled off, much like how it would sound if you paid someone to help finish part of the book, and they just culled of the facts from webpage rather than spoke with natural flow.
 This of course is a guess.
 And in no way do I think this detracts from the immense value you can get from reading this book.

 You can check out a lot more reviews of this book on Amazon here.